1. What does your work aim to say?

 I am born in 1970.
 It was the early years since Singapore's independence in 1965.
 I had the privilege to experience growing up in rural Singapore, and through a turbulent nation building period and then the transformation to a global metropolitan that it is today.
 Ever since I picked up photography, I seek to capture this fast changing landscape around me.
 This evolved further when I learnt this interesting way of making images in 2017.
 Hence, I immediately set out to developed my “Garden of Eden Collection”, which is my tribute to Singapore's journey and development from a rural town into a modern global city and also as an alternate way to read and capture the beauty of the land.

 I have since expanded the same thoughts and concepts to wherever I travel, providing and alternative read to the many different cities and cultures that make up our global village.
 Because of the way the images are created, it requires very deep thoughts of the place, people and activity, hence resulting in a much more meaningful experience for me, as oppose to “just taking a nice picture”.
 I feel it just pushes me up a notch in story telling through my images.

 From the modest beginning of creating the images out of sheer curiousity, I founded ARTINSPR (art inspire) in 2017, an online art gallery, (www.artinspr.com) focusing on limited edition fineart artworks.
 I have created an extensive collection of works on iconic local subjects and scenes as well as overseas.
 My works are now collected by private individuals and corporations.

-Collectors of my artworks includes The Capitol Kempinski Hotel, Singapore, Singaporean-German Chamber of Industry and Commerce in Singapore, Eaton Vance Asset Management (a global asset management company with Singapore operations), etc.
+Collectors of my artworks includes The Artyzen Hotel (Singapore), The Capitol Kempinski Hotel (Singapore), Singaporean-German Chamber of Industry and Commerce, TAKE-TWO Asia Pte.
+Ltd. (eGames publisher), Eaton Vance Asset Management (a global asset management company with Singapore operations), etc.